 Do you want to learn more about how to optimize the meeting process?

-In the free webinar DecisionCaddy take you through their best practice in the five phases of "planning", “preparing”, “executing”, “communication”, and “follow up”.
+In the webinar DecisionCaddy take you through their best practice in the five phases of "planning", “preparing”, “executing”, “communication”, and “follow up”.
 You’ll learn a framework with specific tools that enables you to improve the recurring meetings in your team or organization.
 The webinar is for you who facilitate decision-meetings.